skelleyboy/skelleyboy.github.io/_posts/2022-01-05-personal-side-projects-archive-and-philosophy.md

 5. Make your project 'live' day one.
 Test it on multiple devices.
 6. Create an MVP in one day.
 7. Iterate on your project to improve it after using it.
-8. Share your work with other.
+8. Share your work with others.
 Repeat.
 9. Profit.

 # Personal side projects archive